ardalo/digital-platform-development-guide/README.md

   a `docker-compose.yml` file which starts the whole Ardalo Digital Platform in a Docker Environment.
 Thus every component of the Ardalo Digital Platform needs to be added manually to this `docker-compose.yml`.

+### Tracing

+#### [Should] HTTP Requests contain Correlation-ID

+**Details:**
+* HTTP requests contain a `X-Correlation-ID` header with a correlation ID
+* If an incoming request contains a correlation ID (i.e. an `X-Correlation-ID` request header), this ID has to be passed via `X-Correlation-ID` header to all downstream HTTP requests
+* If an incoming request does not contain a correlation ID (i.e. an `X-Correlation-ID` request header), a new correlation ID has to be generated and passed via `X-Correlation-ID` header to all downstream HTTP requests
+* Correlation-IDs have to be treated as strings without a special format
+* Example request header: `X-Correlation-ID: 3858f62230ac3c915f300c664312c63f`
+* Example for generating a correlation ID in `Java`:
+    ```java
+    String correlationId = java.util.UUID.randomUUID().toString().replace("-", "");
+    ```
+* Example for generating a correlation ID in `NodeJS`:
+    ```js
+    import crypto = require('crypto');
+    const correlationId = crypto.randomBytes(16).toString('hex');
+    ```

+**Background:**
+* Correlation IDs can be used to correlate log entries (access logs as well as application logs) to easily find all log entries belonging to an origin request.
+This helps to trace requests through the whole platform and to find all application logs that were written in the context of this origin request.

 ### QA

 #### [Could] Service uses SonarCloud static code analysis